chapkovski/hse-otree-workshop/README.rst

 This game consists of one stage only.

-A person has to donate a certain share of their endowment to a charity.
+A person has to donate a certain share of their endowment to a charity of their choice.
 A person's individual endowment can be fixed (in ``fixed`` treatment) or heterogeneous - randomly generated within certain limits (``hetero`` treatment).
+Charity list is presented in random order, and this order is stored in the database.